manymoments/manymoments.github.io/_posts/2022-12-27-set-replication.md

 This means that each token is essentially a write-once object.
 A transaction marks an active token as spent and creates a new active token in the UTXO set.

-Real systems also need to implement more efficient read operations via indexing and timestamping and of course check-pointing and garbage collection.
-Reads can also be made linearizable by and additional round.
+Real systems also need to implement more efficient read operations via indexing and times tamping, add check-pointing and garbage collection.
+Reads can also be made linearizable by adding an additional round.
 It is also possible to carefully *combine* log replication with set replication to get the best of both worlds (fulfilling Lamport’s vision).
 We plan to cover this in future posts.

 ### Set Replication and Data Availability